How to Make a Vignette like a Pro

 How to make a vignette look cohesive

 • A vignette should complement the style, color or theme of your home.
-A helpful rule to follow is to combine objects that have at least one common element connecting them.

 • Vary the heights of objects within the vignette, keeping taller objects in the rear.

-Popular vignette themes to build with
+Popular vignette themes and ideas

 Farmhouse style vignette.Charming farmhouse style vignette.